VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2023-06-04-stride-community-toolkit-preview.md

 ## Code-Only on other platforms

-This options is not yet available but is planned for the future ([Use CompilerApp crossplatform binary instead of exe](https://github.com/stride3d/stride/pull/2279)).
+This option is not yet available but is planned for the future ([Use CompilerApp cross-platform binary instead of exe](https://github.com/stride3d/stride/pull/2279)).
 While Stride is a cross-platform engine, we can build the game on Windows and then run it on other platforms.
 One of the build gears called `Stride.Core.Assets.CompilerApp.exe` responsible for building the assets is currently only available on Windows.